|

 12. Sorry, Grown-Ups, You Can’t Go to School by Christina Geist

-I love making the connections that their parent isn’t in our class so it isn’t their responsibility to remember homework or lunches.
+The story is funny and fast-paced, and students love the illustrations.
+It is a great opportunity to discuss personal responsibility.
+I love making the connections that their parents aren’t in our class, so it isn’t mom or dad’s responsibility to remember to come prepared to learn each day.
 Instead, I remind my students that THEY can take this on themselves this year.

 13. My Creature Teacher by Laura Leuck